Business model and strategy

 For VINCI, environmental, workforce-related and social factors are inseparable from the technical and economic performance of its projects and businesses.
 Given the climate emergency, this vision has become even more relevant.
 We are addressing this strategic priority for our future by looking to play an active role in the transition of the built environment, infrastructure and mobility.

-With that goal in mind, we recast our environmental policy, undertaking ambitious commitments to reduce our greenhouse gas emissions, promote the circular economy and preserve natural environments.
+Our environmental policy, includes ambitious commitments to reduce our greenhouse gas emissions, promote the circular economy and preserve natural environments.
 We thus see the energy and environmental transition as a powerful driver for adding new expertise and solutions while supporting our business activities’ long-term growth.
 Our policy of innovation is building opportunities in this transformation, prompting the emergence of novel solutions and services that create environmental value.

 Beneficiaries